iamricard/turbo-dangerzone/javascript-on-rails.md

 # what now?

-we've redone the app for `#index`, let's move it everything else to the frontend.
+we've redone the app for `#index`, let's move everything else to the frontend.

 first you will have to create JSON endpoints for the rest of the